Skip to main content

 A malware attack that targets critical business systems; encrypts files, servers, and databases; and demands a ransom to unencrypt them and restore access

-The practice of hacking a medical device with the intent to harm or threaten a patient or creating backdoors that allow attackers unauthorized access to hospital networks
+The practice of manipulating or disrupting a network-enabled medical device with the intent to gain unauthorized access to the device or data it stores.

 Multi-factor authentication (MFA)